memgraph/documentation/pages/help-center.md

 📱[**Book a call**](https://memgraph.com/office-hours) and learn more about Memgraph capabilities to integrate it into your current stack as fast as possible.

+🐞 [**Debug by yourself**](/help-center/debugging).
+Inspect your application with useful tools we have provided to you in the container.
+Send us the diagnostics, so we can be faster in identification of your issues.

 ## Community

 If you want to be a part of Memgraph's fast-growing community, join us on our